- Award: BA/BSc (Hons) Combined Award

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.

-For futher information please contact Dr. Kristin G Doern (Heritage Subject Leader) at:
+For further information please contact Dr. Kristin G Doern (Heritage Subject Leader) at:

 Telephone: 01225 876248.